Installation¶

 work if it would install into a system-wide location.
 If that’s what you

-really want you might need to use sudo
+really want you might need to use sudo, e.g.:

 sudo pip install makelint